All Episodes

 So it'll be interesting to see here.

-Now it's it's gonna be a tough row for incognito because the media is just predestined to hate the guy.
+Now, it's going to be a tough row for Incognito because the media is just predestined to hate the guy.

 They just despise the guy.

-And so it's gonna be very, very difficult for incognito to convince even the low information crowd that he didn't do it when a report says he did.
+And so it's going to be very, very difficult for Incognito to convince even the low information crowd that he didn't do it when the report says he did.

 Because now the media is going to be going wall to wall.

-ESPN, all these other places are gonna be going wall to wall what a racist, sexist, bigot bully incognito is.
+ESPN, all these other places are going to be going wall to wall what a racist, sexist, bigot bully Incognito is.

 And they are going to basically drown out and just overwhelm his tweets of two days ago.

-Again, which said the truth is gonna marry you, John.
+Again, which said the truth is going to marry you, John.

-The truth's gonna bury you in your entire camp.
+The truth is going to bury you and your entire camp.

 You could have told the truth the entire time.